oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 1. Version Range Specifier (vers)

-    > vers is an upcoming standard to address the problem of version ranges.
-Its specifications is available at [VERS].
+    > vers is an ongoing community effort to address the problem of version ranges.
+Its draft specification is available at [VERS].

     vers MUST be used in its canonical form.
 To convey the term "all versions" the special string `vers:all/*` MUST be used.